• Skip to primary navigation

 Valentina K. Wein

-This Pommes Anna, or Anna Potatoes recipe is buttery, aromatic and oh-so-delicious!
+This Pommes Anna, or Anna Potatoes recipe is buttery, aromatic and perfect for a beautiful single serving.
 It's one of the prettiest, easiest ways to serve potatoes!

 5 from 15 votes